balakreshnan/customvisionai2020/ReSize/resizeimages.md

 To build object detection model using custom vision or ML assisted data labelling we need to resize images which are large.
 Here is a script to resize images to 6MB.
 The data set i have varies from 4MB to 14MB.
 When i tried ML assisted labelling it got errored out by going over the memory.

+## Challenge

+Image resize can be accomplished even in a local computer, but here is the challenge takes a longer time and occupies's CPU of the laptop or computer locally.

+## Solution

+To make the solution not dependant on local resource and to increase scale as needed i choosed to run this code in Azure machine learning services workspace with compute instance and Notebook.
+This combination provides me a isolated environment in cloud and images can be stored in the cloud as well in a blob storage.
+This avoid network latency and all the processing in done in cloud.
+Now the size of compute instance is up to how much we want to use and can be scaled as needed.

+Moving the files to cloud blob storage can be achieved by any data movement tools like Azure data factory to move the data.

 ## Steps to resize

 - Create a Blob Storage account